 - Have they ever fundraised for a nonprofit?

-- Have they donated to an organization before?
+- Did they previously donate to an organization?

-- Have they ever been a recurring donor?
+- Are they, or have they ever been, a recurring donor?

 - Have they ever fundraised in lieu of a life event, like a birthday?

 This gets at two things: what type of organizations this person is likely to support, and how they are willing to support them.
 This is important to know so you can offer similar options or determine whether they are ripe to up their commitment to your cause.

 7) How do I identify whom I’m speaking with?

 Now that you have a lot of information about your audience and target persona(s), you have to be able to identify them.
 Once they are engaging with your organization, you will have to know which donor persona they represent so you can tailor your communications, like asks and e-mails to attract them to particular campaigns or engagement opportunities.
 How will you know when you’re talking to this persona?
 Is it their job title?
 Something about the way they talk or carry a conversation?
 The organizations they’ve previously supported?
 How they found your organization, either through word-of-mouth or a Google search?